bvreede/OAmonitoring/README.md

 ## Wishlist
 - Test the sources for quality
 - Consider making a table that would allow user to input column names.
 E.g. title = 'Title of the contribution in original language-2'; this way, that information does not have to be hard coded but can be provided by a user less comfortable in R.
+- What happens if we use the Core db instead of Unpaywall? https://core.ac.uk/services/api/